antgiant/Google-Sheets-Twitter-Bot/README.md

 The `.gs` files in this repository are the underlying GAS code for the dev version.

-Note: This bot uses Twitters 2.0 API and will only occassionally be updated.
+Note: This bot currently uses Twitters 2.0 API, supports only tweets, replies, and quote tweets without media and will only occassionally be updated.
+(Due to X (twitter) rules retweets without a comment are not supported.)

 ## Spreadsheet Releases